qqtop/nimfdb/README.md

 -------------------

  - latest Nim , tested mainly against the current devel version
- - python3.8.x
+ - python3.8.x or python3.9.x
  - a Firebird3 server installation from your distro

 Notes
 -------------------
  - our test firebird database has abt 7 million rows of [tatoeba](https://tatoeba.org/eng/) sentences

    and a tatoeba links table with abt 17 million rows.
+The Firebird Server runs on a Raspberry 4

+   with Ubuntu 20.4 LTS.

 Installation